MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 Modifying point-clouds | Transforms
 ___________________________________

-You might stumble apon the case where you can't re-generate the point-cloud and you have to move it in Katana.
-But we can't use our good old ``Transform3D`` friend here because , well, the transformations data is stored in geometry attributes, and the ``Transform3D`` only modify the ``xform`` attribute !
+You might stumble upon the case where you can't re-generate the point-cloud and you have to move it in Katana.
+But we can't use our good old ``Transform3D`` friend here because, well, the transformations data is stored in geometry attributes, and the ``Transform3D`` only modify the ``xform`` attribute !

 But no need to worry I got u a solution on my GitHub :